jooyounggkim/jooyounggkim.github.io/_pages/about.md

 </div>
 <!-- <div class="text" style="width:60%"> -->
 <div class="text">
 <p>Welcome!
 I am a Postdoctoral Researcher at the Center for Health Economics & Policy Studies (CHEPS) at San Diego State University.
-My research interests lie at the intersection of labor, health, and urban economics.
-I hold a doctorate in economics from Syracuse University.</p>
+My research interests lie in applied microeconomics, with a focus on public, health, labor, and urban economics.
+I hold a Ph.D. in economics from Syracuse University.</p>

 <!--